lfedgeai/SPEAR/spear-next/ai-docs/grpc-api-implementation-en.md

 ## Overview

-This document describes the implementation of gRPC-based Task and ObjectRef services in the SMS (Spear Management System) project.
+This document describes the implementation of gRPC-based Task and ObjectRef services in the SMS (SPEAR Metadata Server) project.
 The implementation provides both gRPC and HTTP REST API interfaces for managing computational tasks and object references.

 ## Architecture